-Under United States law, there are no minimum requirements for an employment contract.
-Also, in most states, no written memorialization of any terms is required.
+Under the laws of the United States, there are no minimum requirements for an employment contract.
+Also, in most states, no written memorialisation of any terms is required.
 An employment relationship in the United States is presumed to be “at-will,” i.e., terminable by either party, with or without cause or notice.
 Indeed, a majority of employees in the United State are employed on an “at-will” basis, without a written employment contract, and only with a written offer of employment that outlines the basic terms and conditions of their employment.
 Whether the employment relationship is “at-will” or pursuant to a written employment contract, parties are free to negotiate and set the terms and conditions of their relationship, so long as none of the provisions violate any federal, state or local law, rules or regulations governing the employment relationship.

 No legal provision governs fixed or unlimited term contracts.
 Unlike many other countries, American law does not limit the duration of a fixed-term employment contract or the circumstances under which the parties may enter into a fixed-term employment contract.
 In the absence of an employment contract, employment relationships are presumed to be “at-will,” terminable by either party at any time, with or without cause.

 No legal provision governs a formal “trial period.”
 However, some employers prefer from a business perspective, to have an internal policy on trial periods, often referred to as “introductory periods” or “probationary periods.”
 These internal policies are crafted based on the needs of a particular employer.
 They generally provide for a formal performance evaluation after an initial stated period of employment (ninety 90 days).
 From a legal perspective, there is no real advantage to having a trial or probationary period; but there is a potential downside to it, if it causes confusion regarding the employee’s at-will status.